When you think about all the things you need to include in a website design, I bet white space doesn’t make your list. Though it should.

 Contrary to what you might think, white space isn’t emptiness.
 White space is actually one of the most powerful creative elements in web design.

 If you’re wondering what white space is, and how it can play a role in your website design, keep reading.
-In this article, we’ll define the design term and the benefits of using it.
+In this article, we’ll define the design term and the benefits of using it when learning how to make a website.
 Plus, we’ll go over some of the best practices and examples to demonstrate how to incorporate it into your own site.

 What is white space?